Fauzanmhr/Bungaku/README.md

 ## Conclusion

 The script successfully develops and trains a flower classification model using transfer learning with MobileNetV2.
 The resulting model is converted to TensorFlow Lite, making it suitable for deployment on resource-constrained environments, such as mobile devices or edge devices.

-**Note:** Ensure that the directory paths and the number of classes in the final Dense layer match your specific dataset and requirements.